This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Amsterdam is an easy 20-minute train ride from the airport.
-Trains, especially hi-speed ones are a great option for those traveling from Belgium, Paris or even some places in Germany and the ferry is an easy option from those traveling from the UK.
+Amsterdam city centre is an easy 20-minute train ride from the airport.
+Trains, especially hi-speed ones are a great option for those traveling from Belgium, Paris or even some places in Germany.

 You can also take a (free) boat ride across the River IJ to North Amsterdam.

-It’s everything I could want or need, all wrapped up in one pretty, little package.
+Amsterdam is everything I could want or need, all wrapped up in one pretty, little package.

 It has the perfect mixture of fascinating sightseeing and world-class museums, blended with relaxing places to chill out before hitting the town for some amazing nightlife.

 No matter what your travel style is, you can always find some amazing things to do in Amsterdam, and we hope this guide helped you pick a few attractions to add to your to-do list.

 Do you have any tips on things to do in Amsterdam?
 Let us know in the comments.